RedHatProductSecurity/security-data-guidelines/docs/sbom.md

 [https://security.access.redhat.com/data/sbom/](https://security.access.redhat.com/data/sbom/) while Shallow SBOMs may be published for individual components such as container images.

+## SBOM Generation Tools

+When choosing an SBOM generation tool, prefer stable, well-supported backends over experimental ones.
+Experimental backends — those still under active development or marked as non-production ready by the tool's maintainers — can produce low-quality or broken SBOMs: missing components, incorrect relationships, invalid purl identifiers, or incomplete provenance data.

+If your tooling supports multiple backends (for example, for different language ecosystems or build systems), verify that the backend for your use case is considered stable before relying on its output for published SBOMs.
+When a stable backend is not yet available for a given ecosystem, prefer generating a partial SBOM with known-good data over a complete SBOM with unreliable data.

 ## Document Structure

 The following snippet shows a minimal SBOM document: